Chirishman/chirishman.github.io/_posts/2023-09-09-iOS-eBook-Reader-Apps.md

 I've actually looked at this one a few years ago and liked it except for the TTS.
 That hasn't gotten much better.

+##### General Reading Experience and OPDS Support

 - ✅ This is the only one of these that's actually competent!
 - ✅ You can actually point it at your own OPDS feeds or any OPDS feed you want!
+- ❌ This is a small quality of life thing but it doesn't support bulk downloading from OPDS feeds which Kybook 3 does.
 - ✅ If you don't care about/use TTS stop reading here!
 You've found your new ebook reader app!

+##### TTS

 - ✅ TTS uses the iOS native TTS engine and respects your global pronuciation settings which is great!
 - ✅ TTS can be paused and resumed!
 You can skip back and forward a sentence if you missed something!
 - ❌ Unfortunately whenever you begin TTS it will **only start at the beginning of a chapter** and you can **only skip ahead one sentence at a time**.
 If you had been near the end of a chapter when you closed the app RIP you.
 - ❌ It pauses for a really long time, somewhere between 1.5 and 2 full seconds after every sentence *no matter what playback speed you have the TTS set to*.
 Unlistenable, especially if you listen at high speeds.
-- ❌ This is a small quality of life thing but it doesn't support bulk downloading from OPDS feeds which Kybook 3 does.

 ### Non-Readium Based Apps

 #### PocketBook Reader

-I honestly hadn't looked at this beore purely because the icon and name were both similar to an very bad app that I tried a long time ago on a Windows RT Surface tablet but looking at them more closely I don't think there's any connection.
+I honestly hadn't looked at this before purely because the icon and name were both similar to an very bad app that I tried a long time ago on a Windows RT Surface tablet but looking at them more closely I don't think there's any connection.

 ##### General Reading Experience and OPDS Support